MLA vs Harvard: Side-by-Side Citation Style Comparison

 Author names

 MLA: Last, First M. with full first names.
-First author inverted only; subsequent authors in normal order.
+First author inverted, subsequent authors in normal order.

-Harvard: Last, F. with initials. "and" or "&" before final author depending on guide variant.
+Harvard: Last, F. with initials. "and" or "&" before the final author depending on guide variant.

 Dates

 MLA: Day Month Year format with no commas: 14 Mar.
 2024.
-Months over four letters are abbreviated.
+Months longer than four letters get abbreviated.

-Harvard: Year only inside the in-text citation; full Day Month Year appears in the bibliography.
+Harvard: Year only inside the in-text citation.
+The full Day Month Year appears in the bibliography.

 Where each is used